 /// @param amount The amount to force transfer.

-/// @return result True if the transfer executed correctly, false otherwise.
+/// @return result True if the transfer executed correctly.
+Reverts on failure.

 /// @notice Changes the frozen status of `amount` tokens belonging to `account`.

-/// This overwrites the current value, similar to an `approve` function.
+/// @dev Overwrites the current value, similar to an `approve` function.

-/// @dev Requires specific authorization.
+/// Requires specific authorization.
 Frozen tokens cannot be transferred by the account.

 /// @param account The address of the account whose tokens are to be frozen.

 /// @param amount The amount of tokens to freeze.
-It can be greater than account balance.
+It can be greater than the account balance.

-/// @return result True if the freezing executed correctly, false otherwise.
+/// @return result True if the freezing executed correctly.
+Reverts on failure.

-/// @notice Checks if a specific account is allowed to transact according to token rules.
+/// @notice Checks if a specific account is allowed to send tokens according to token rules.

 /// @dev This is often used for allowlist/KYC/KYB/AML checks.